josbeir/cakephp-docs-md/docs/en/console-commands.md

 ## Commands

-See the [console-commands/commands](/en/console-commands/commands.md) chapter on how to create your first command.
+See the [Command Objects](/en/console-commands/commands.md) chapter on how to create your first command.
 Then learn more about commands:

 ## CakePHP Provided Commands